raystack/meteor/docs/docs/roadmap.md

 Today, Meteor extracts assets and pushes them to sinks as flat records.
 Each asset carries some lineage, some ownership, some schema information.
 But there is no entity resolution across sources.
 There is no cross-source relationship inference.
 The extraction model is batch-only, and the relationship vocabulary is limited to upstream/downstream lineage.

-Meteor's job is to produce the richest, most connected, most current representation of an organization's metadata — and deliver it to Compass, which stores, indexes, and serves it.
+Meteor's job is to produce the richest, most connected, most current raw observations of an organization's metadata — and deliver them to Compass, which resolves entities, constructs the graph, indexes, and serves it.
 Meteor owns the supply side.
-Collection, resolution, and graph construction.
+Collection, enrichment, and delivery.
 Everything that happens before the data reaches the store.
+Entity resolution and graph construction belong in Compass, which has the full graph context needed to make those decisions.

 ## What Changes